fideus-labs/ome-ngff-scientific-ai/README.md

    - "Good luck reproducing this in 6 months"

 The reality:
-- "This is 2-3 weeks of your postdoc's time"
+- "This is 2-3 weeks of a postdoc's time"
 - "And that's if everything goes relatively smoothly"
 - "We've all been there"